makquel/makquel.github.io/_posts/2020-04-25-extreme-learning-machine.md

 <figure>
   <img src="{{site.url}}/assets/img/elm/xor_plot.png"/>
 </figure>
-In order to overcome the limitations of linear separabilityit is possible to map this problem in a SLFN with 4 nodes in the hidden layer.
+In order to overcome the limitations of linear separability it is possible to map this problem in a SLFN with 4 nodes in the hidden layer.
 <figure>
   <img src="{{site.url}}/assets/img/elm/xor_elm_architecture_git.png"/>
 </figure>

+Creating an the ELM object that was created before, we have:
 ```python
 #pattern dataset
 X = np.array([[0,0],[0,1],[1,0],[1,1]])